-Reporting Frequency The timeseries data will be reported at hourly intervals unless otherwise specified.
-Alternative reporting frequencies include:
+- 1. Reporting Frequency: The timeseries data will be reported at hourly intervals unless otherwise specified.
+Available reporting frequencies are listed below.

 - Timestep

 - Daily

 - Monthly

 - Runperiod

 Setting the reporting frequency to 'Timestep' will give you interval output equal to the zone timestep set by the Simulation Controls measure.
 Thus, this measure will produce 10-min interval output when you select 'Timestep' and leave the Simulation Controls measure at its default settings.